-- The format and detail of the proposal evaluation meeting is at the discretion of the student's advisor and committee.
+• The format and detail of the proposal evaluation meeting is at the discretion of the student's advisor and committee.
 At the meeting the student normally presents an oral summary of the research project and answers any questions from the committee.
-The proposal evaluation meeting will typically last about two hours. - The student brings three forms to the meeting: 1) a completed Graduate Outcomes Assessment (GOA) for the committee to review and sign, 2) a Report of Dissertation Proposal form for the committee to complete and sign, and 3) a Graduate School Application for Admission to Candidacy form for the advisor to sign.
-After the meeting, the student submits all forms to the NACS office.
-Forms are available at https://nacs.umd.edu/students/forms-and-resources and https://gradschool.umd.edu/forms. - After the student has passed the dissertation proposal, the student must submit a pdf of the proposal to the NACS office.
+The proposal evaluation meeting will typically last about two hours.

+- The student brings two forms to the meeting: 1) a completed Graduate Outcomes Assessment (GOA) for the committee to review and sign, and 2) a Report of Dissertation Proposal form for the committee to complete and sign.
+After the meeting, the student submits the forms to the NACS office.
+Forms are available at https://nacs.umd.edu/students/forms-and-resources. - After the student has passed the dissertation proposal, the student must submit a pdf of the proposal to the NACS office.